cwreed/cv/src/modules/education.typ

   location: [Bumthang District, Bhutan],
   description: list(
-    [Completed coursework on Himalayan forest ecology, rural livelihoods, and Bhutanese culture], [Conducted ethnographic field research on agricultural knowledge transfer in the village of Ura], ),
+    [Completed coursework on Himalayan forest ecology, rural livelihoods, and Bhutanese culture], [Conducted ethnographic field research on agricultural knowledge transfer in the village of Ura and presented findings to government stakeholders], ),
 )